boxpositron/with-context-mcp/.opencode/command/ingest-notes.md

 agent: general
 ---

-Use the `ingest_notes` tool to scan the current project for documentation files that match .withcontextignore patterns and copy them to the Obsidian vault.
+Use the `ingest_notes` tool to scan the current project for documentation files based on `.withcontextconfig.jsonc` delegation rules and copy them to the Obsidian vault.

+**Prerequisites:**

+- `.withcontextconfig.jsonc` must exist (run `/setup-notes` first if not)
+- Configuration defines which files have delegation decision "vault"

 **Tool Priority:**
 First try to use the WithContext plugin's `ingest_notes` tool.
 If not available, fallback to the with-context MCP server's `ingest_notes` tool.

+**Step 1: Check for configuration**
+The tool will automatically check if `.withcontextconfig.jsonc` exists.
+If not, it will prompt you to run `/setup-notes` first.

-**Step 1: Preview what will be ingested**
+**Step 2: Preview what will be ingested**
 Call ingest_notes with dry_run: true to see which files will be moved.

-**Step 2: Ingest the files**
+**Step 3: Ingest the files**
 Call ingest_notes without dry_run to copy files to vault.

-**Step 3: Report results**
+**Step 4: Report results**
 Provide a summary of:

 - How many files were ingested